 Scoliosis can range from very mild to extremely severe, depending on the degree of the curvature of the spine.
 Even though most cases are considered minor and are not painful, the condition may be a source of body image anxiety and low self-esteem for some teens.
 In more severe cases, the child may suffer potentially serious complications such as respiratory difficulty and physical deformities.
 Early diagnosis is key to limiting the extent of the curvature.

 Curvatures of 10 degrees or less are not considered true scoliosis.
 Curves less than 30 degrees are usually watched and followed through serial x-rays taken over time as a child grows to catch any significant changes.
 Curvatures beyond 30 degrees are often treated by an orthopaedic brace to help limit curvature.
-A brace is often recommended for children still expected to grow.
+Physicians will recommend a brace for children still expected to grow.

 The more the spine curves and rotates, the worse the deformity becomes.
 If a brace fails to control the progression of the curve, surgery is considered.
 In these instances, the spine has rotated, twisting the chest with it.
 This pushes the shoulder blade and ribs off the back, creating a hump as well as unevenness in front to the chest.
 Often the hips follow in a tilted posture.